Affiliate links on Android Authority may earn us a commission. Learn more.

 A pure software reset is the easiest method, and offers the option of saving any Smart Maps you’ve created so a robot doesn’t have to re-learn your home.
 Just follow these steps:

 - Launch the iRobot Home app.

-- Tap Settings (the gear icon), then Remove/Factory Reset [robot name].
+- Tap Product Settings (the gear icon), then About [robot name].

-- Flip on the Save maps during factory reset toggle if you want to restore Smart Maps later.
+- Flip the Save maps during factory reset toggle if you want to restore Smart Maps later.
 These are saved in the cloud for 60 days, after which they’re deleted permanently.

 How to do a hardware reset of your iRobot Roomba

 If a software reset is impossible, a hardware reset is an option, but instructions will vary based on your vacuum.
 You’ll still need to use the iRobot Home app to remove a device from your account.